-The Definitive Introduction to Agile Work Management (Including Scrum and Kanban)
+The Definitive Guide to Agile Work Management

 If you’re looking to understand the basics of agile work management and how to get started, you’ve come to the right place.

 In this post, we’ll explore these six foundational topics:

 Agile work management means getting work done using an agile methodology.
 It’s a way to complete work in the complex, fast-moving, ever-changing product world that we live in.

 Originally created for software development, the agile methodology is quickly being adapted by more than just IT teams.
 Marketers, universities, the military, and even the automotive industry are also looking at agile methodologies or agile variants to deliver innovative products in uncertain environments.